makebono/Algorithms/README.md

             ..Quick sort
             ..Selection sort.

-And some help classes like comparator, BigDecimal sqrt, etc. And 2 input text for A* and Huffman coding.
+And some help classes like comparator, BigDecimal sqrt, etc.
-Instruction put in each algorithm class.
-But later I will write them in the test class.
+Input files for some programs are put in inputSet folder.